TwilioDevEd/conference-broadcast-spark/README.md

 # Rapid Response Kit: Building Conferencing and Broadcasting with Twilio.
 Level: Intermediate.
 Powered by Twilio - Spark
 [![Build Status](https://travis-ci.org/TwilioDevEd/conference-broadcast-spark.svg?branch=master)](https://travis-ci.org/TwilioDevEd/conference-broadcast-spark)

+> We are currently in the process of updating this sample template.
+If you are encountering any issues with the sample, please open an issue at [github.com/twilio-labs/code-exchange/issues](https://github.com/twilio-labs/code-exchange/issues) and we'll try to help you.

 An example application implementing an disaster response kit that allows an organizer to instantly communicate with volunteers.

 [Read the full tutorial here](https://www.twilio.com/docs/tutorials/walkthrough/conference-broadcast/java/spark)!